mathnogueira/CTest/README.md

     CTest_SetMode(suite, TEXT);
     // Add a test to the suit.
-    // myTest is a function that is inside myapp/tests/mytest.h CTest_Add(myTest, suite);
+    // myTest is a function that is inside myapp/tests/mytest.h
+    // You may add many functions you like.
+    CTest_Add(myTest, suite);
     // Run all the tests
     CTest_TestSuite_Run(suite);